 The tags can be small organic molecules, like biotin (which binds strongly and non-covalently to streptavidin) or a short peptide sequence.
 The most prominent examples thereof are epitope tags (like the Flag tag, the HA tag, the His tag and the Myc tag), for each of which antibodies are commercially available.
 The respective sequences are presented in the table below.

 Pepscan routinely applies the various tags in the synthesis of tagged peptides.
 The tags are usually attached at the N-terminus or the C-terminus (via lysine or cysteine), but in principle can be positioned anywhere.
-If so required, the tags can be separated from the peptide via a spacer.
+If so required, the tags can be separated from the peptide via a spacer such as; HA tag sequence and Myc tag sequence.
 A variety of different so called linkers or spacer molecules of varying length and polarity are available.
 The linkers can also be made cleavable, e.g. by reduction of sensitive disulfide bonds.